wookiehangover/glamor-tachyons/README.md

 }
 ```

-We found that this helps with readability and consolidates some of the business logic that tends to work its way into the `className` prop of stateful components.
+We started using this "page object" pattern to not repeat identical Tachyons `className` strings.
+The pattern helps with readability, especially when navigating another team's project.
+It can consolidate some of the business logic that stateful components often have around `className`.
+It's less cognative load than our previous approach (webpack + sass + extract text plugin) and doesn't require an extra build step.

+It's less cognative load than our previous approach (webpack + sass + extract text plugin) and doesn't require an extra build step.
+Plus, it makes overridding styling for a shared component much easier to add.

-In general, it helps with reuse and cuts down on duplication of idential Tachyons `className` strings, but in several ways it's less than ideal:
+But in several ways this pattern is less than ideal:

-1. Lacks strong enforcement.
-There's no garauntee that every tachyons class will make it into your `styles` object.
+1. **Lacks strong enforcement.** There's no garauntee that every tachyons class will make it into your `styles` object.
-2. Relies on an external systems.
-We load Tachyons through a Sass build pipeline in Webpack, so shared modules tend to depend on Tachyons implicitly to avoid duplicating it in downstream builds.
+2. **Relies on an external systems.** We load Tachyons through a Sass build pipeline in Webpack, so shared modules tend to depend on Tachyons implicitly to avoid duplicating it in downstream builds.
 Sad!
-3. Reusable components require lots of extra work.
-If you want to reuse a component but alter some it's tacyhons classes
+3. **Reusable components require extra work.** If you want to reuse a component but alter some it's tacyhons classes, you need to expose extra props and provide a good way of merging them.
+No matter how you do it, there's more work to add a consistent, well-documented api.
-4. Anything goes when Tachyons can't support what you're trying to do.
-Inline styles, individual Sass files, and other imported sass/css modules are all used as work arounds across our projects.
+4. **Anything goes when Tachyons can't support what you're trying to do.** Inline styles, individual Sass files, and other imported sass/css modules are all used as work arounds across our projects.

 On top of that, there are a few recent trends in CSS / browser performance that are hard to do in our current setup.

 * Removing unused styles from the payload
 * Inlining styles in the `<head>` to avoid blocking the render while CSS downloads
 * CSS-in-JS techniques are gaining traction and libraries are becoming battle-hardened

+Not to mention that our page object pattern is already CSS-in-JS!
+The natural conclusion was to survey the CSS-in-JS landscape and attempt to augment our in-house solution with some updated tooling under the hood.
 </details>

 ## Installation